 Peanut Butter Bars

-Peanut Butter Bars are soft and chewy bars that are full of peanut butter flavor in every bite!
+These peanut butter bars are soft, chewy, and full of peanut butter flavor in every bite!
 Plus, more peanut butter with butterscotch chips is added to the topping.
 And, I had to add a hint of chocolate (and more peanut butter) when I added the chopped Reese’s peanut butter cups.
-So, I can assure you that if you love peanut butter, you will definitely be a fan of these dessert bars.
-And then you will want to make my Reese’s Peanut Butter Bars.
+So, I can assure you that if you love peanut butter, you will definitely be a fan of this dessert.
+And then you will want to make my Reese’s Ooey Gooey Bars!

 There are two main parts to this recipe–the bars and the peanut butter topping.
 The bars are delicious on their own but don’t skimp on the topping if you want even more peanut butter flavor.
 (Plus, the topping is also delicious on ice cream!)